Skip to content

 What does "[Process completed (signal 9) - press Enter]" mean in Termux?

 Signal 9 is SIGKILL: the Android OS force-killed the process Termux was running, and Termux prints "[Process completed (signal 9) - press Enter]" when its shell child dies that way.
 On Android 12 and newer the usual cause is the phantom process killer, which kills background processes once the system-wide count passes 32 or when a process uses excessive CPU.
 A long build or AI agent session is exactly the workload it targets.
+A cargo release build is among the worst cases, since it spawns one compiler process per crate and holds the CPU for minutes; we cover that pattern in Rust on Termux.

 Why did Termux start crashing after I upgraded to Android 12, 13, or 14?